Infinite-Impact-Insights/kig.re/_posts/2014-08-02-arduino-ide-alternatives.md

 ---
 layout: default
-title: Choosing The Right Arduino IDE
+title: Choosing The Right Arduino IDE (And The Winner… Is Eclipse!)
 ---

 As a relative late comer to Arduino world, I went through the beginner tutorials and examples